PrometheanDissident/prometheandissident.github.io/pages/economics.md

 Quantitative easing tends to ease financial conditions and support economic growth, and can be especially powerful during times of financial stress<ref>https://www.piie.com/publications/policy-briefs/quantitative-easing-underappreciated-success</ref>.

-## <span style="background-color:lightcoral">Housing</span>

-### <span style="background-color:orange">Rent Control</span>

-**Rent control is gay and cringe.**

-Rent control does a poor job at targeting benefits to those who need them.
-Residents of rent-controlled units are less likely to move, meaning they often continue to live in houses that don't properly fit their needs.
-Rent control and rent stabilization policies also reduce the available supply of housing, which generally leads to higher rents in the uncontrolled market.
-There are also significant fiscal costs associated with implementing rent control and no consistent relationship between rent control and the prevalence of homelessness.
-There is also no substantial evidence supporting the idea that rent control decreases economic or racial segregation<ref>https://www.nmhc.org/globalassets/knowledge-library/rent-control-literature-review-final2.pdf</ref>.

-## <span style="background-color:orange">Zoning/Regulation</span>

-**Regulations are cringe unless absolutely necessary.**

-In most places, housing costs are close to the marginal physical costs of new construction, meaning that physical costs in most cases have little to do with relatively high prices.
-Zoning has instead been found to be consistently associated with decreased affordability<ref>https://www.nber.org/system/files/working_papers/w8835/w8835.pdf</ref><ref>https://www.cato.org/policy-analysis/zoning-land-use-planning-housing-affordability</ref>.

-Housing regulation is a significant contributor to high house prices<ref>https://www.nber.org/system/files/working_papers/w10124/w10124.pdf</ref><ref>https://www.nahb.org/blog/2021/05/regulatory-costs-add-a-whopping-93870-to-new-home-prices/</ref><ref>https://www.vtpi.org/park-hou.pdf</ref>.

 ## <span style="background-color:yellow">Immigration</span>

 Border walls are effective in keeping illegal immigrants out<ref>https://x.com/cremieuxrecueil/status/1655779599958114310</ref>.